Cluster Bring-Up Web Installation Steps

 dhcp.

-Type the IP address of the machine where the clone is located.
+Type the IP address of the machine which stores the untar file from step 2 of section "Installation Steps".

 Port stays at "22" (default ssh).